What Is Peroneal Tendinosis?

 An MRI also may be used to show a tear.

 with walking, an ankle brace might be the next best step.
-Patients should limit how much they are walking or are on their feet until the pain improves.
+You should limit how much you are walking or are on their feet until the pain improves.
 This usually takes several weeks.
-Resumption of training can then occur, but must occur very slowly
+After this period you can resume training, but very slowly

 very important to strengthen the tendons.